W. H. Brock and Associates, Ltd.

 Look to a tax attorney for the answer to your specific situation.
 But I’ll try to answer in general terms.

 In the vast majority of cases involving unreported cryptocurrency income, the answer is no. The IRS pursues criminal prosecution for willful tax evasion—deliberate, knowing, systematic concealment of income.
+That said, only a qualified tax attorney can assess your specific criminal exposure.

 The typical situation I see is a person who made money in crypto, didn’t fully understand the reporting requirements, didn’t know how to calculate the gains even if they did understand the requirements, and let the problem grow because dealing with it felt overwhelming.
+In most such cases, the core issue is a tax problem rather than primarily a criminal one, and tax problems generally have tax solutions.

 Ready to Get This Resolved?

-The longer you wait, the more penalties and interest accrue. and the greater the risk that the IRS finds you before you find them.
+The longer you wait, the more penalties and interest accrue, and the greater the risk that the IRS finds you before you find them.

 Schedule a free, no-obligation thirty-minute consultation.
 We’ll talk through your situation, give you an honest assessment, and lay out a path forward.